oneiro-naut/wish/README.md

 where (sep) is a command separator or an operator.
 Example - pipeline operator'|',etc.

 Some features are:
->Supports sequential command execution 'cmd1 ;cmd2;cmd3;cmd4 && cmd5'
+--Supports sequential command execution 'cmd1 ;cmd2;cmd3;cmd4 && cmd5'
->Supports pipelines constructs 'A|B|C....' where A,B,C,... are command constructs
->Supports Output redirection to a file '>' , '>>'
->Supports File descriptor redirection
+--Supports pipelines constructs 'A|B|C....' where A,B,C,... are command constructs --Supports Output redirection to a file '>' , '>>' --Supports File descriptor redirection
->Supports background process execution 'cmd &'
+--Supports background process execution 'cmd &'
->Has it's own Finite State Machine based token generator and syntax checking functions
+--Has it's own Finite State Machine based token generator and syntax checking functions